 - Social Proof

-Social proof is the phenomenon where people are more likely to do something if they perceive it as a popular thing to do.
+Social proof is a phenomenon when people are more likely to do something if they consider it popular to do.

-For example, here on Bid4Papers, the social proof is integrated by fair customers feedback:
+Here on Bid4Papers, we integrate social proof by sharing fair customers feedback with you:

-Done well, educational content writing is good for both the company and the consumer.
-The reader gets useful knowledge on an important subject, and the company gets someone engaging with their website and brand.
+When done well, article writing is good for both the company and the consumer.
+The reader gets valuable knowledge, and the company gets someone engaged with their brand.

 But he who hesitates is lost, right?

-After all, the more you read, the more you learn; and the more you practice, the better content creator you become.
+After all, the more you read, the more you learn; and the more you practice, the better writer you become.